jinghuazhao/INF/docs/rsid/README.md

     PVE = $\sum_{i=1}^T{\frac{\chi_i^2}{N_i-2+\chi_i^2}}$

     The standard errors of both forms can be obtained via variance of a ratio (R/S).
-By $z\approx \chi_1^2$, all the elements are listed in a table below
+By $z\approx \chi_1^2$, all the elements are listed in a table below.
+For clarity, we have dropped the subscripts.

     Linear regression | $t$-statistic
     ------------------|--------------